MicrosoftDocs/entra-powershell-docs/docs/conceptual/create-custom-application.md

 1. Choose the type of permissions you require, either delegated or application permissions.
     - If you need to sign in to the app to manage your resources in Microsoft Entra ID, select **Delegated permissions**.
     - If you want the app to access Microsoft Entra resources on its own without user interaction, select **Application permissions**
-1. Search for the required permission for example, `User.Read.All`.
+1. Search for the required permission, for example, `User.Read.All`.
 1. Select **Grant admin consent for TenantName**.
 Select **Yes**.
 Ensure the status shows a green checkmark.

 :::zone-end